 With social selling compliance growing tighter due to new policies enacted in November 2022, we can expect more enforcement on recordkeeping and compliance violations in the coming months.
 Ensuring secure instant messaging for business is not only a luxury; it’s a necessity at this point.

 So, what instant messaging security risks plague mobile messaging and communication applications?
 How do they threaten the safety of an enterprise and its data?

 A whole gamut of digital risks threatens mobile messaging apps.
-From malware and ransomware to social engineering to identity theft and fraud, cybercriminals exploit mobile apps in several ways.
+Cybercriminals exploit mobile apps in several ways, from malware and ransomware to social engineering to identity theft and fraud.

 A simple click on a link is all it can take for malware or ransomware to be delivered.
 And bad actors are becoming increasingly skilled at crafting innocent-looking URLs that draw people in.
 Malware can now be skillfully embedded within innocuous files and have various targets – money, credentials, and even cryptocurrencies.